merkleID/covid-domains/README.md

-Now protecting your browsin experience from 68103 domains Now protecting your browsin experience from 68109 domains Now protecting your browsin experience from 68117 domains
+Now protecting your browsin experience from 68103 domains Now protecting your browsin experience from 68109 domains Now protecting your browsin experience from 68117 domains Now protecting your browsin experience from 68120 domains